postlund/pyatv/docs/support/faq.md

 No, the library is implemented with asyncio, introduced in python 3.4.
 A plain synchronous library is currently out of scope and not a priority.

+## Apps (tvOS)

+Some apps behave in unexpected ways that are out of control of this library, i.e. nothing can be done in `pyatv` to circumvent these behaviors.
+This sections lists the known ones.
+If you are experiencing issues with an app, feel free to add it here (write an issue, make a PR or just press *Edit this page* at the bottom of this page).

+### Netflix (com.netflix.Netflix)

+* Previews in the main menu yields play status updates (usually with what was played most recently, not content of the preview).
+A workaround is to disable these previews, see [this](https://help.netflix.com/sv/node/2102) page.
+* During episode intros and "next episode" screens the device goes to idle state.
+* Sometimes the app name in {% include api i="interface.Metadata.app" %} is never set.